framwrk/pallet/FEATURES.md

 | Delete   | Right-click → **Delete**                   |
 | Reorder  | Drag it up or down the list                |

-Favorites are stored in SQLite on your machine. **Passwords and key passphrases never go in the database** — they're encrypted through macOS Keychain via Electron's `safeStorage`, and the database holds only which auth method you chose and whether a secret exists.
+Favorites are stored in SQLite on your machine, alongside your settings. **Passwords and key passphrases never go in the database** — they're encrypted through macOS Keychain via Electron's `safeStorage`, and the database holds only which auth method you chose and whether a secret exists.

 Favorites also track when you last used them.